The Competition for Partners in Matching Markets: Overview of the Proof of Theorem

 Our analysis tracks the progress of the following McVitie-Wilson \citep{mcvitie1971stable} (sequential proposals) version of the men-proposing Deferred Acceptance algorithm that outputs MOSM (the final outcome is known to be the MOSM, independent of the sequence in which proposals are made).
 Under this algorithm, only one man proposes at a time, and ``rejection chains'' are run to completion before the next man is allowed to make his first proposal.
-The algorithm takes the preference rankings of the agents as its input. \begin{alg}[Man-proposing Deferred Acceptance] Initialize ``men who have entered'' $\hcM \leftarrow \phi$, unmatched women $\bar{\cW} \leftarrow \cW$, the number of proposals $t \leftarrow 0$, the number of unmatched men $\delta^m \leftarrow 0$. \begin{enumerate} \item If $\cM\backslash \hcM$ is empty then terminate.
+The algorithm takes the preference rankings of the agents as its input. \begin{alg}[Man-proposing Deferred Acceptance] Initialize ``men who have entered'' $\hcM \leftarrow \phi$, unmatched women $\bar{\cW} \leftarrow \cW$, the number of proposals $t \leftarrow 0$, the number of unmatched men $\delta^m \leftarrow 0$. \begin{compactenum}[1.,wide,labelwidth=!,labelindent=0pt] \item If $\cM\backslash \hcM$ is empty then terminate.
 Else, let $i$ be the man with the smallest index in $\cM\backslash \hcM$.
 Add $i$ to $\hcM$. \item If man $i$ has not reached the end of his preference list, do $t \leftarrow t+1$ and man $i$ proposes to his most preferred woman $j$ whom he has not yet proposed.
-If he is at the end of his list, do $\delta^m \leftarrow \delta^m + 1$ go to Step \ref{Step:2New-Man}. \item Decision of $j$: \begin{enumerate} \item If $j \in \bar{\cW}$, i.e., $j$ is currently unmatched, then she accepts $i$.
+If he is at the end of his list, do $\delta^m \leftarrow \delta^m + 1$ go to Step \ref{Step:2New-Man}. \item Decision of $j$: \begin{compactenum}[(a),wide,labelwidth=!,labelindent=0pt] \item If $j \in \bar{\cW}$, i.e., $j$ is currently unmatched, then she accepts $i$.
 Remove $j$ from $\bar{\cW}$.
 Go to Step \ref{Step:2New-Man}. \item If $j$ is currently matched, she accepts the better of her current partner and $i$, and rejects the other.
-Set $i$ to be the rejected man and continue at Step \ref{Step:2Man-proposes}. \end{enumerate} \end{enumerate} \end{alg}
+Set $i$ to be the rejected man and continue at Step \ref{Step:2Man-proposes}. \end{compactenum} \end{compactenum} \end{alg}

 \paragraph{Principle of deferred decisions.} As we are interested in the behavior of Algorithm~\ref{alg:2MPDA} on a random matching market, we think of the deterministic algorithm on a random input as a randomized algorithm, which is easier to analyze.
 The randomized, or coin flipping, version of the algorithm does not receive preferences as input, but draws them through the process of the algorithm.
 This is often called the \emph{principle of deferred decisions}.
 The algorithm reads the next woman in the preference of a man in step \ref{Step:2Man-proposes} and whether a woman prefers a man over her current proposal in step \ref{Step:2Proposal_to_matched}.
 No man applies twice to the same woman during the algorithm, and therefore the algorithm never reads previously revealed preferences.
 In step \ref{Step:2Man-proposes} the randomized algorithm selects the woman $j$ uniformly at random from those to whom man $i$ has not yet proposed.
 In step \ref{Step:2Proposal_to_matched}, the probability that $j$ prefers $i$ over her current match is $1/(\pop(j)+1)$ where $\pop(j)$ is the number of proposals previously received by woman $j$.